wikimedia/mediawiki-extensions-WikiLambda/tests/selenium/README.md

 ### Scripts

-> Run all the commands from the root of the Wikilambda.
+> Run all the commands from the root of the WikiLambda.

 1. Run all the tests once using the following command:

     ```bash
-    npm run selenium-test
+    npm run browser-test
     ```

 2. Run specific test once using the following command: